sauuyer/python-and-omics-data/README.md

 li
 * View upcoming virtual classes here: https://library.medicine.yale.edu/research-data/

-If you are part of the Yale communicty, please email medicaldata@yale.edu if you have questions.
+Please email medicaldata@yale.edu if you have questions about the content of this repo.